 (10) “EQC” means Environmental Quality Commission

-(11) "Federal Regulations" means 40 CFR, Part 60, Subpart AAA as in effect on July 1, 2010.
+(11) "Federal Regulations" means 40 CFR, part 60 subpart AAA as in effect on July 1, 2010.

 (12) "Fireplace" means a site-built or factory-built masonry fireplace that is designed to be used with an open combustion chamber and that is without features to control air-to-fuel ratios.